 - Patients present with progressive neurologic symptoms dependent on tumor location and/or with seizures.

-- Imaging: T2-FLAIR mismatch sign often present, with T2 hyperintensity and relative hypointensity on FLAIR sequences.
+- Imaging: T2-FLAIR mismatch sign is often present, with T2 hyperintensity and relative hypointensity on FLAIR sequences.

 - MR Spectroscopy will have an elevated choline peak, low NAA peak, and elevated choline:creatinine ratio.